RahafDaas/BlockChainProject/README.md

 * Updating the Rental Price of an apartment.
 * Updating the Color of an apartment Apartment Rental Project.
 * Register an apartment.
+* To Rent an apartment.
-* And to rent an apartment.
+* And to unrent an apartment.